Connect with psql

 psql is compatible with Neon.
 You can also use PostgreSQL client libraries and drivers to connect.
 However, please be aware that some older client libraries and drivers, including older

-psql executables, are built without SNI support and require a workaround.
-For more information, see Connect from older clients.
+psql executables, are built without Server Name Indication (SNI) support and require a workaround.
+For more information, see Connect from old clients.

-Neon also provide a passwordless connect feature that uses
+Neon also provides a passwordless auth feature that uses

 The easiest way to connect to Neon using